+Please note:

-Please note: The stable function of the interface is a basic prerequisite for measured value transfer from the PC to the sensor.
+The stable function of the interface is a basic prerequisite for measured value transfer from the PC to the sensor.

-Due The base of the limited data transfer rate through the serial RS232 interface only slow changes of the raw signals at the sensor front end can be observed in the graphic output window of the PC.
+Due to the limited data transfer rate through the serial RS232 interface only slow changes of the raw signals at the sensor front end can be observed in the graphic output window of the PC.

-ATTENTION !
-PC must be stopped (press the STOP button).
+For maintaining maximum switching frequency at the sensor data communication with the PC must be stopped (press the STOP button).